NethServer/ns8-docs/file_server.rst

 client, like the Windows Explorer application installed with Windows Pro flavours, or the ``smbcacls`` command provided by the Samba project.

+.. _file-server-restore:

-Restore file server from backup
+Restore File server from backup
 ===============================

 .. warning::

-    To avoid reconfiguring network clients the system should provide the same IP address used in the file server backup.
+    To avoid reconfiguring network clients, the system should provide the same IP address that was used in the Samba File server backup.

 First of all, apply the procedure described in :ref:`application_restore-section` by selecting the backup of the **Samba